cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 ??? warning "Scheduling Times on Community Cluster"
     Since Community Cluster is shared, scheduling times for containers can vary from time to time.
 Also, the smaller a container require resources the faster it will be scheduled.

+    If you have a popular project and experiencing long scheduling times, don't hesitate to reach out to [support](../support.md) and we can whitelist your repository for use of extra resources.

 ??? info "Using in-memory disks"
     Some I/O intensive tasks may benefit from using a `tmpfs` disk mounted as a working directory.
 Set `use_in_memory_disk` flag